-A Complete Guide to Power BI data connectors
+Power BI data connectors – A Complete Guide

 13 June 2024

-The functionality of a connector is to link a data source with a data analytics tool.
-If you are using Power BI as your data analytics tool, you should be using a Power BI data connector.
+The functionality of a Power BI data connector is to link a data source to your report for automated data extraction.
+If you are using Power BI as your data analytics tool, you will start every project by searching how to connect to your data.

 What is a Power BI data connector?

-When it comes to Power BI data connectors, you can find many different options.
-It is possible to categorize them as native connectors, third-party connectors, and custom connectors.
+Power BI offers a variety of data connectors, which can generally be grouped into three main categories: native connectors, third-party connectors, and custom connectors.
 Let’s take a quick look at the differences between these types of connectors.

 Native Power BI Data Connectors